Set to make a public debut at 2017 Frankfurt Motor Show, the new 2018 VW T-ROC SUV will go on sale in December this year

-Designed on the VW Group’s MQB modular platform, the Volkswagen T-Roc will share its design and styling cues with the Audi Q2; however, the latter one is sportier with a coupe-like roofline.
+This SUV will make its public debut at the 2017 Frankfurt Motor Show.
+Designed on the VW Group’s MQB modular platform, the Volkswagen T-Roc shares some of its design and styling cues with the Audi Q2; however, the latter one is sportier with a coupe-like roofline.
 The production version of the VW TROC SUV looks completely different from the concept version that broke cover at the GIMS 2014.
 While the concept version was a 2-door convertible, the production version is a proper 5-door SUV.
 Some of the key design elements include sharp headlamps, hexagonal grille, honeycomb mesh wide air dams, stylish bumpers, horizontally positioned fog lamps and body coloured panels and LED tail lamps.
 Also Read – Upcoming Volkswagen Cars In India

 It would be quite early to comment whether the Volkswagen T-ROC SUV will make its way to India or not.
 If it comes to India, the new T-ROC is estimated to fall in the price range of Rs 16 lakh to Rs 22 lakh (ex-showroom).
-The SUV will enter production by the end of this year, and its global launch will take place sometime in 2018.
+The SUV will enter production by the end of this year, and its global launch will take place in December 2017.
 In the VW’s global product lineup, the VW T-ROC will be positioned below the Tiguan SUV.